-Oh, yes.
 So we do know it's a manufactured piece.
 It was made by S.A.
 Smith in Vermont.
 They were makers of a wonderful array of wooden riding toys.
-I can remember the first one of these I saw was about 35, 40 years ago when I first got in the business.
+I can remember the first one of these I saw was about 35, 40 years ago, when I first got in the business.
 And we didn't know it was manufactured.
 We thought it was a folk art piece.
 And then we discovered that Smith had made them.
 And they made a battleship.
 They made cars.
-They made a variety of things, and they all were made with this flat wood construction.
+And they all were made with this flat wood construction.
 But we've always found that this is the most spectacular piece they made.
-And it was made right around 1895-- wonderful piece of patriotic Americana.
-Even down to the shield right here on the seat-- "America."
+It was made right around 1895.
+Wonderful piece of patriotic Americana, even down to the shield right here on the seat.
+"America."
 The child would sit here, of course, and this is how he would steer.
-So it's a wonder any of them survived.
+So it's a wonder any of them survive.
 I've seen three or four over the years.
-It's a great riding toy by one of the great makers, and this is a pretty decent example.
-I've done a little research.
 The last one of these I know of selling at auction sold about ten years ago for $2,500.
-So I think on today's market, this could easily bring $3,000 to $4,000.
+This could easily bring $3,000 to $4,000.

 Oh, my goodness.
 I am thrilled to death.

 It's because it's in such great condition.
 It's just a fabulous piece.